How to Cook Medium-Rare Steak

 Simply insert the tip of the thermometer through the side of the steak and into the thickest part of the meat.
 If you’re cooking a bone-in steak, be careful not to touch the bone (which is hotter than the meat that surrounds it).
 Once it’s in, slowly move the probe back and forth to find the coolest pocket within the steak.
 When that spot reaches 130°F, it’s finished.
 The temperature will continue to rise an additional 5 degrees as the steak rests.

 Test Kitchen Tip: You may have heard that a thermometer will release the steak’s juices.
 This is actually a cooking myth.
 Your steak isn’t a water balloon, so it’s not possible for all the juices to gush out from one poke!

-My favorite way to prepare a boneless steak is in a smoking-hot cast iron skillet.
+My favorite way to cook a medium-rare steak is in a smoking-hot, cast-iron skillet.
 If you prefer char-grilled flavor or you’re cooking a bone-in steak, take the steak outside and cook it on a preheated gas or charcoal grill.
 Either way, it should take about 4 to 5 minutes per side for a 1-inch steak.
-If you’re cooking a thicker steak, use our foolproof indirect heat method.
+If you’re cooking a thicker steak, one of our favorite steak-grilling secrets is to use our foolproof indirect heat method.

-For the ultimate medium rare experience, you can sous vide your steak.
-(What’s sous vide cooking?)
+For the ultimate medium-rare experience, you can sous vide your steak.
 Simply vacuum seal your steak, set the temperature to 130°F and cook for about 90 minutes.
-Then, take the steak out of the bag, pat dry with a paper towel, season liberally with salt and pepper and reverse-sear on all sides in a hot cast iron pan.
+Then, take the steak out of the bag, pat dry with a paper towel, season liberally with salt and pepper and reverse-sear on all sides in a hot cast-iron pan.
 Enjoy!